jweatherby/jweatherby.dev/src/fixtures/posts-md/5-services-offered.md

 ## Software Excellence

 As Software Director of a diverse group of teams overseeing products valued in the hundreds of millions, I have an excellent track record of building high performing teams in a psychologically safe environment, for remote and hybrid work places.
 I also specialize in accelerating product-development processes using industry best practices and standards.
+Find out how I can optimize your processes and help navigate organizational challenges.

 ## Notion Workspace Consultation

-The most impactful accomplishment I had was transforming our culture into a documentation driven environment.
-I created an architecture that supports 500 daily-active-users and is poised to scale even further.
+Using Notion, I created an information architecture enabling >500 daily-active-users to use a centralized documentation architecture.
 Let me help you transform your organization into a well-oiled machine using Notion.

-- **Initial Consultation:** Free assessment of your needs using [my templated framework](https://www.notion.so/jweatherby/Organizational-Docs-14f3b75bf3f880408a7bf8b0e7d7a4df?pvs=4)
-- **1-3 Days of Setup and coaching:** Tailored implementation according to your custom needs and 1:1 or group coaching available as needed
-- **Ongoing Support:** Optionally provided monthly retainer to provide ongoing support

 ## Custom Notion Templates

 Need a specialized Notion template built from scratch?
-I create commissioned templates tailored to your specific requirements.
+Notion is great for little pilots and ad-hoc projects.
+I can create something custom specific to your needs.

 ## Contact